srihitha2005/Mess_management_system/README.md

 The repository is structured as follows:

-- **`website-images`**: Contains screenshots of the website interface showcasing various features.
+- **`website_working`**: Contains screenshots of the website interface showcasing various features.
-- **`web`**:  Contains the source code for the website, including PHP files for logic and CSS files for styling.
+- **`website_creation`**:  Contains the source code for the website, including PHP files for logic and CSS files for styling.
-- **`database-images`**:  Contains diagrams and screenshots illustrating the database schema and structure.
+- **`Databases`**:  Contains diagrams and screenshots illustrating the database schema and structure.

 ## Installation

 To set up the Mess Management System, follow these steps:

 1. **Database Setup:**
-    - Create a new database and import the SQL schema from the `database-images` folder.
+    - Create a new database and import the SQL schema from the `Databases` folder.
     - Configure the database credentials in the PHP configuration files.
 2. **Web Server Configuration:**
     - Set up a web server (e.g., Apache or Nginx) and configure it to run PHP applications.
-    - Copy the code from the `code` folder into the web server's document root directory.
+    - Copy the code from the `website_creation` folder into the web server's document root directory.
 3. **Access the Website:**
     - Open a web browser and navigate to the URL of the website (e.g., `http://localhost/mess-management-system/`).